Asset protection is a philosophy and way of life

 Asset protection is a lifetime pursuit.
 Asset protection is an ongoing journey.
 If you are truly ready to start the journey your life changes.
 Everything you do is tested against the best practice of asset protection.

-Work through this webpage.
+Work through this information.
 You or your spouse, perhaps both, will cry.
 To get you in the correct mental state to begin reading these materials go to your bathroom.
 Go alone.
-Lock the door so you won’t be disturbed.
+Lock the door so you will not be disturbed.
 Look in the mirror and ask where your spouse and children will sleep tonight if you go bankrupt.

 I hope these free resources start your lifelong journey of protecting what you own: your money and family.